Overview – Aberdare NP

 Weather & Climate

 Aberdare’s proximity to the equator means that temperatures don’t change much from month to month.
-It does, however, get colder the higher you go in altitude.
+It can, however, get really cold at higher altitudes.
 Temperatures also plummet in the Dry season (June to September), especially at night and early in the morning.
-Rain is a constant companion in the park.
-Heavy falls occur year-round, though more frequently in the Wet season (October to May).
+Rain is a constant companion in the park, though more frequently in the Wet season (October to May), and the general dampness makes it feel even colder.

 Best Time To Visit

 Wildlife watching is good in Aberdare year-round.
-If you don’t intend straying far from a tree hotel, visit in the Wet season (October to May) when low-season rates and vacancies make wildlife viewing from your balcony extra-enjoyable.
-Otherwise, avoid the heaviest of the park’s rainfall in the Dry season (June to September), when local roads are more navigable.
+If you don’t intend to venture far from a tree hotel, visit in the Wet season (October to May) when low-season rates and vacancies make wildlife viewing from your balcony extra enjoyable.
+Otherwise, avoid the heaviest of the park’s rainfall by visiting in the drier months (from June to September and December to February) when local roads are easier to navigate.

 Want To Visit Aberdare NP?